-One of my favorite riffs is on the color and style of automobiles today versus fifty years ago.
 If you walked through a typical American parking lot in 1968, you would have seen cars with fins, lots of chrome, a variety of colors and lots of brash styling.
-The colors would be what jumps out to the modern eye.
-Today, the three most popular colors today are gray, black and white.
+The colors would be what jump out to the modern eye.
+Today, the three most popular colors for cars are gray, black and white.
+Those colors make of almost all choices.
 Fifty years ago, green, yellow, teal, blue, red and orange were the popular colors.

 Like East German architecture, modern American aesthetics is something close to brutalism.
 Design is the slave of utility, or at least claims to utility.
 Our cars may be aerodynamic and efficient, but they are ugly and dull.
 The argument is the people want their cars ugly and dull and maybe so, but why has a vibrant enthusiastic people suddenly decided to live in a black and white movie?

 The reason is that dreaded word “efficient.”
 It is the universal excuse for sucking the fun out of everything.
 Safety is its traveling partner, wreaking havoc on mankind.
 This Randall Parker post on self-driving cars is a good example of how it works.
 Self-driving cars will be “better” in the sense they will be more efficient.
 Then they will be considered safer as the technology exceeds the driving ability of the typical teenage driver.
 That’s when they become mandatory.
 Driving, as a simple pleasure, will be banned.

 In Leviathan, Thomas Hobbes wrote that the state of nature was the condition outside the political community or anarchy.
 He famously wrote that: